ametelski/City-Art/README.md

 at a map and see street art near them.
 They will also be able to click on the objects in the map and see a photo and the description of the art.

-My project will incorporate maps, gps location, and firebase to store all of the gps points, photos, and descriptions.
+This project will incorporate maps, gps location, and firebase to store all of the gps points, photos, and descriptions.

+# Technologies
+- Swift
+- CoreData
+- Google maps API
+- Firebase storage and realtime database